SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 ### Trap

 * Spoil Trap
-    * Turns a monster into a Spoiled Riceball, instantly defeating it.
+    * Turns a monster into a Spoiled Onigiri, instantly defeating it.
 * Landmine, Big Landmine
     * Explosions instantly defeat all enemies in a 1 tile radius.<br/>Great against floating enemies and Piko Hammer monsters.<br/>It's best to use Landmines to reduce the amount of damage Shiren takes.
 * Poison Trap